101 NYC Engagement Photo Locations

 90. Long Island City Gantry Park

-91. Carl Shurlz Park
+91. Carl Shulz Park

-Located on the upper east side is Carl Shurlz Park.
+Located on the upper east side is Carl Schurz Park.
 It is also where Gracie Mansion resides.
 It is a beautiful hidden gem with multiple NYC engagement photo locations.
 We can do the whole session here to save time and get more photos in if you’d like.

 92. Red Hook